drovani/drovani.github.io/collections/_drafts/2020-11-01-The-Mandalorian-Season-Two.md

 - Acid spittle!
 I'll be that's miserable.
 - Never believe it's dead on the first attempt.
 - I was definitely expecting an epic bass recorder hit when Mando came flying out of the krayt dragon.

+## Chapter 10: Oh, the passenger / She rides and she rides

+- I have a unique idea for an opening shot - wide open dessert, the hero riding towards the camera on his steed, dust flowing behind him.
+- And hijinx ensure... that's how the plot was pitched.
+- If this cargo is so damn precious, why isn't it strapped down?
+- So you're saying that through all the steering and banking, nothing fell, but a little hole in the wall and all of the cargo suddenly falls to the ground?
+- I find it hard to believe that this mother isn't FUCKING LIVID that there are missing eggs.
+There aren't enough in the tank to not notice that multiple are gone.
+- How many times does The Kid point out something that turns out to be irrelevant?
+Because so far, the plot has shown that anytime The Kid points, the Mandalorian should take heed.
+So why does he keep telling The Kid to piss-off?
+- Face huggers?
+Is this an Alien/Star Wars cross-over event?
+- The nice part about sublight, I guess, is that you an just point your ship and fire... and it'll coast to where you need to go.
+- That's the end of the episode?
+That felt extraordinarily short.
+New content started at 00:01:43 and the show was over at 00:36:55; 00:35:12 for a show of this magnitude seems sorely lacking.